bear-metal/tunemygc/README.md

 Samples hitting our tuner endpoint doesn't include any proprietary details from your application either - just data points about GC activity.

-We do however as for a valid email address as a canonical reference for tuner tokens for your applications.
+We do however ask for a valid email address as a canonical reference for tuner tokens for your applications.

 ## Feedback and issues

 When trouble strikes, please file an [issue](https://www.github.com/bear-metal/tunemygc/issues)

-[Bear Metal](http://www.bearmetal.eu) is also available for consulting around general Rails performance, heap dump analysis (more tools coming soon) and custom Ruby extension development.
+[Bear Metal OÜ](http://www.bearmetal.eu) is also available for consulting around general Rails performance, heap dump analysis (more tools coming soon) and custom Ruby extension development.

 ## License